CameronBodine/PINGMapper/docs/gettingstarted/InstallationDetailed.md

 ## Step 4

 Miniconda has an environment solver that is built-in which it uses to make sure that the appropriate versions of package dependencies are correctly installed.
 It works (usually), but is pretty slow.
 Conda has released a new environment solver called [libmamba](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community) that is _considerably_ faster then installing environments with the classic installer.
-Install `libmamba` with:
+Install `libmamba` with the following command and hit `Enter`:

 ```
 conda install -n base conda-libmamba-solver